 The Cross of my Savior is my Cross too.
-In it I find healing, and by it my hope is restored when I'm weak; when I fall and am broken, down and dejected.
+In it, I find healing, and by it, my hope is restored when I'm weak; when I fall and am broken, down and dejected.

 I look at the Cross to see the Holy face of my Lord.
 As I fix my gaze on the Cross, I see myself inside the loving eyes of my Savior, his retina reflecting purest rays of tender love and mercy.

 I gaze on the Cross.
-Upon it I see the heart pierced with a lance and the blood and water gushing with the aroma of Grace, mercy and justification.
+Upon it, I see the heart pierced with a lance and the blood and water gushing with the aroma of grace, mercy, and justification.
 I can see the purity and can perceive the fragrance.
 Love for love.
 Grace for grace.
 Mercy for mercy.

-I embrace the Cross because with it I realize I am dust.
-With it I know I am saved.
+I embrace the Cross because, with it, I realize I am dust.
+With it, I know I am saved.
 The crown is assured.

 I look upon the Crucified One and see the pains of human frailty.
-I observe the doubts of the world—the pessimism of naysayers, the calumny of unbelief, the mockery of skeptics, and the feebleness of the tepid and weak.
-All embraced by the Savior so healing, wholeness, the seed of God in all who open their hearts to him.
+I observe the doubts of the world.
+I notice the pessimism of naysayers, the defamation of unbelief, the mockery of skeptics, and the feebleness of the lukewarm and weak.
+All embraced by the Savior who restores the seed of God in all who open their hearts to him.
 There is healing plus restoration too.

-I embrace the Cross because without it Resurrection would have been a farce.
+I embrace the Cross because, without it, Resurrection would have been a farce.

 Fr.
 Maurice Emelu

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
 The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
 They are written in a language that is appropriate for a general audience.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.